 Anesthetic creams or sprays that contain numbing agents can help men with premature ejaculation to last longer.
 Lidocaine is the most common numbing agent used.
-Typically, men should apply the cream to the flaccid penis between 10-15 minutes before masturbation or sex.
+Typically, men should apply the cream to the flaccid penis between 10-15 minutes before sex.
 Men may notice that they have to experiment with the amount of cream applied: too much can lead to temporary erectile dysfunction while too little just won’t work.

 It’s important to wipe off the penis (or wear a condom) before sex as the cream can be transferred to your partner and cause uncomfortable numbness.
 Some men (and their partners) notice local irritation or redness when using anesthetic creams.

 By temporarily reducing the sensation in the penis some studies have shown that these anesthetic creams may allow some men to delay ejaculation up to six times longer.

 Some common brands available over the counter are Promescent and Stud 100.
 Using anesthetic creams with behavioral techniques may work together to help better treat premature ejaculation.